 No. Using common tools to install a Triton 10 series will damage the outer sealing surface which may cause the charging head not seal during charging operations.
 Using non-specified tools can defeat the HSE feature and is expressly forbidden in our user manual and field warranty.

 How long will a Triton valve last in the field?

 All valves carry a 3 year field warranty.
 With proper maintenance and minimal repair the valve should last 4-5 years.
 We have one client that has been running Triton valves on the BOP stack for 4 years continuously and are planning on running the valve 5+ years.

 Is the Triton 10 Series the only charging valve capable of subsea application?

 No. The Triton 6 Series is comprised of the same materials as the Triton 10 Series.
 The Triton 3 Series utilizes a 316L body.
 The primary difference is the Triton 10 Series has a bias piston… subsea close assist…to prevent hydrostatic head from overcoming bottle pressure … which could cause the valve to open.
-The 6 Series does not have a bias piston however it does have an SAE cap that would prevent seawater from entering the valve chamber and opening the valve.
-The cap on a Triton 6 Series is a 2nd barrier.
-We recommend the Triton 10 Series for subsea applications but the Triton 6 Series is capable of subsea applications as well.

 Are Triton valves field repairable?

 Yes, all Triton gas valves are field repairable.

 How difficult is field repair of Triton valves?

 Very easy.
 Field repair of the Triton valves is accomplished with simple hand tools.
 All Triton gas valve can be rebuilt in a few minutes.